Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 A really big aim of scripting is a super stable platform to build experiences off of, but we also know that scripting is a part the broader extensibility surfaces of the game.
 So the combination of usability + reliability and compatibility is hugely important.

--   **Q**: What is your least favourite part of implementing a new api?
+-   **Q**: What is your least favorite part of implementing a new api?
 Is it hard/complicated integrating it into the existing code base?
 -   **A**: As a non-dev, I enjoy the whole process of helping design an API.
 From deciding which APIs are the most important to the community to create or pull out of beta, to having design discussions to decide how to make the API just right, to shipping it out to you lovely folks and getting feedback on it.
 Maybe the most difficult part of that process is when implementation begins and we find caveats in our codebase that limit an API design that we had planned, causing us to pivot our design plans.
 But I think the challenge is part of the fun! 🤪
 -   **Q**: How do you decide how to design interfaces for systems that already exist in add-ons?
 -   **A**: We make a best effort to maintain parity between existing JSON components and scripting when it comes to naming, primarily for the sake of creator familiarity.
 However, there are occasionally cases where feel that the API could benefit from a divergence in naming and/or interface, so it's not a hard rule.